The Siri Fantasy: Why Guiseppe Siri Was Never Pope

 The major mix-up mentioned earlier concerning who was truly the senior conclave official at the 1958 election is enough to place the entire Siri affair in question.
 But even before this grave error was revealed, Siri supporters changed their minds on dates.
 And before one can even begin to make an analysis of the situation, it would need to be known which conclave allegedly elected Siri, and what circumstances during this conclave point to his supposed election.

-The 1963 date, however, magically changed to 1958 after Will the Catholic Church Survive…?, published in March, 1990, proved that John 23 was a heretic and it became apparent to Siri supporters that those promoting a “papal election” would see it through.
+— The 1963 date, however, magically changed to 1958 after this author’s first book, Will the Catholic Church Survive the Twentieth Century? proved, in March 1990, that John 23 was a heretic.
+It then became apparent to Siri supporters that those promoting a “papal election” would see it through.
 It is not inappropriate to comment here that several Traditionalists at that time themselves suggested that the sudden push to prove Siri was pope, despite his demise in May of 1989, was adversely impacted by the approaching “election.”
 Not that it was not proper and necessary for Traditionalists to oppose this false election, for it certainly was.
 But in dismissing it out of hand, they jumped from the frying pan into the fire.
-The resultant haste that subsequently fueled the gathering of the documentation necessary to prove Siri was a possible pope-elect may account for many mistakes that were made in its collection, including the amusingly melodramatic ad in the Houston paper summoning Siri’s “cardinals and Cardinal Camerlengo.”
+The resultant haste that subsequently fueled the gathering of the documentation necessary to prove Siri was a possible pope-elect may account for many mistakes that were made in its collection, including the melodramatic ad in the Houston paper summoning Siri’s “cardinals and Cardinal Camerlengo.”

-If Cum ex… had been used as a standard for determining Siri’s orthodoxy (and it was readily available); if all the same criteria used to declare the V2 usurpers as antipopes had been used to determine Siri’s status and eligibility, even after his alleged 1958 “election,” wouldn’t this alone have disqualified him?
+— If Pope Paul IV’s Cum ex… had been used as a standard for determining Siri’s orthodoxy (and it was readily available); if all the same criteria used to declare the Vatican 2 usurpers as false popes had been used to determine Siri’s status and eligibility — even after his alleged 1958 “election” — wouldn’t this alone have disqualified him?
 Of course it would have; for both the 1958 election (after the fact) and the1963 election.
 And now we have discovered a second reason why the Siri crowd, after running a series of articles in Sangre de Cristo Newsnotes for over a year claiming Siri was elected in 1963, suddenly did an about face and changed that date to 1958.
 It then was necessary for them to backtrack and re-confabulate.
 For with the 1958 date, there was no question of Siri’s acceptance of John XXIII as a valid pontiff, no signing of documents at the first session of the false V2 council to deal with; Siri’s “line” could be said to continue untainted directly from Pope Pius XII.
 Siri supporters even admit Roncalli was a false pope, as they would need to do once the date was changed, to prove their man “pope.”
 No, there was something else at work here, something not yet understood.
-That something was the fact that after the books was published, Siri supporters admitted the cardinals who “elected” Ronacalli could not posit another valid election; but, they reason, if they had elected Siri, that election could have been valid.

-Gary Giuffre’s bosom buddy, Dan Jones knew it existed in the late 1970s and Giuffre’s boss, Hutton Gibson, also knew the bull existed then.
+Gary Giuffre’s bosom buddy, Dan Jones knew it existed in the late 1970s and Giuffre’s boss, Hutton Gibson, also knew the bull existed in the early 1980s.
 So since this is the case, why wasn’t Siri familiar with this document?
 Is it possible that, as Veritas stated in its Feb.-March 1977 “A Packet from Mexico” issue, Rev. Saenz already had spoken with Siri?
 “We did hear that Fr.
-Saenz went several times to Rome to talk with the older Cardinals familiar with Montini’s…background and who are in the sensitive position to legally assemble a conclave to depose the usurper Paul 6,” Veritas staff wrote on page eight of this issue.
+Saenz went several times to Rome to talk with the older Cardinals familiar with Montini’s…background and who are in the sensitive position to legally assemble a conclave to depose the usurper Paul 6,” Veritasstaff wrote on page eight of this issue.
 “But Fr.
 Saenz was not successful in his effort.”
-In a flyer issued by Catholics Forever to promote Rev. Saenz’ book The New Montinian Church, the editor also verified Saenz’ contact with these “older cardinals.”
+In a flyer issued by “Fr.”
+McKenna’s Catholics Forever to promote Rev. Saenz’s book The New Montinian Church, the editor also verified Saenz’ contact with these “older cardinals.”
 If Siri truly had been chosen in any of the elections that followed the death of Pope Pius XII, wouldn’t Rev. Saenz have relayed this somehow?
-Would it not have prevented him from writing his Sede Vacante?
+Would it not have prevented him from writing his book, Sede Vacante?
+Or was there some reason that certain Traditionalists wished to distance themselves from Rev. Saenz-Arriaga, given the fact that he was reportedly a member of a Masonic organization?

 Which Khoat story: 1988 or 1989?

 One witness priest overseas, pointed to by the Siri camp itself, said that Siri declined his election because he did not feel worthy to follow in Pope Pius XII’s footsteps.
-If true, this only strengthens the evidence that Siri did NOT ever accept the election, and therefore never became pope, (see Pope Pius XII’s Six ans se Sont).
-But Khoat later denies this, and based entirely on his say-so, without any signed and witnessed documents from Siri, on the strength, instead, of hearsay testimony and rumor, the Siri theory became what it is today.
+This strengthens the evidence that Siri declined and did NOT ever accept the election.
+But Khoat later denies this, and based entirely on his say-so, without any signed and witnessed documents from Siri — on the strength, instead, of hearsay testimony and rumor — the Siri theory became what it is today.
 In 20 years it has remained only an unsubstantiated theory simply because the many contradictions surrounding its major premise cannot be explained: that Siri’s confirmed election and his resultant acceptance of that election, which alone could make him pope, actually occurred and can be proven to have occurred.
 Also, that he was able to accept such an election as an indisputable member of the Church.

 Siri and the Nazi “ratlines”